Board Policies

 Rewards and Incentives

-- allow an exception to this ONLY if the student’s IEP or other behavior intervention plan includes the use of food. encourage students and families to be aware of classroom allergies provided by classroom teachers (elementary).
+- allow an exception to this ONLY if the student’s Individualized Education Plan (IEP) or other Behavior Intervention Plan (BIP) includes the use of food and follows departmental guidelines;

-- not withhold food or beverages as a punishment forstudents.
+- not withhold food or beverages as a punishment for students.

 OTHER SCHOOL-BASED ACTIVITY GOALS THAT PROMOTE STUDENT WELLNESS